Jon1969Edwards/ThisHubbaRepo/README.md

 Android mobile application using the Google Maps API, Picasso, OkHttp, and ActionBarSherlock.
 Our backend is a python API using mongoDB with mongoengine.
 If you're interested in working on the iOS version of HubbaHubba email me at robsmall@umich.edu and pull the iOS code to get started!

+// Reported bugs
+- patrick: AA skatepark title is too tall, pushes down the ratings and you cant see them.
+- patrick: when you start the app go to your nearest location
+	- ME: check if you have location enabled for this, otherwise default to something.

 // To mention that is getting fixed
 - Messages about logging in (easier to log in)